Does Rolling Over A 401k to an IRA Count As a Contribution?

 Are you considering rolling over your 401(k) into an IRA?
 It could be a great way to access different investment options and potentially pay less in management fees.
 But before you do it, you should know whether such a move counts as a contribution or not.

-Knowing the rules and regulations around 401(k) rollovers, along with their tax implications and advantages are key.
+The short answer is no, a 401k rollover to an IRA, or gold IRA in this case, does not count as a contribution.
+Account rollovers and direct transfers are considered separately from annual contributions.
+However, knowing the rules and regulations around 401(k) rollovers, along with their tax implications and advantages is key.
 To fully understand this subject, we will answer common questions such as:

 • Should I keep my 401k or roll it over to an IRA?